madmay247/Option-Chain-to-Excel/README.md

 You can install the required libraries using the following command:

-# Option Chain Data Exporter

-This script fetches option chain data for specific symbols from the NSE (National Stock Exchange) website and exports it to an Excel file.
-It provides a user-friendly way to choose the symbol and periodically fetches and updates the data.

-## Requirements

-- Python 3.x
-- Required libraries: `requests`, `time`, `pandas`, `xlwings`

-You can install the required libraries using the following command:
+pip install -r requirements.txt

 ## Usage

 1. Run the script using the command:

-2. Select a symbol from the list (1.
+3. Select a symbol from the list (1.
 NIFTY, 2.
 BANKNIFTY, 3.
 FINNIFTY, 4.
 MIDCPNIFTY).

-3. The script will fetch option chain data from the NSE website, create an Excel file named `option_chain_data.xlsx`, and export the data to it.
+4. The script will fetch option chain data from the NSE website, create an Excel file named `option_chain_data.xlsx`, and export the data to it.

-4. The script will continue to periodically update the data in the Excel file, refreshing every 30 seconds.
+5. The script will continue to periodically update the data in the Excel file, refreshing every 30 seconds.

 ## Features